Kuverit (KUV) Price Hits $0.0001

-Kuverit (CURRENCY:KUV) traded down 0.1% against the U.S. dollar during the one day period ending at 20:00 PM Eastern on March 10th.
-In the last seven days, Kuverit has traded down 9% against the U.S. dollar.
-Kuverit has a total market cap of $264,660.65 and approximately $89.00 worth of Kuverit was traded on exchanges in the last 24 hours.
-One Kuverit coin can currently be purchased for $0.0001 or 0.00000000 BTC on major exchanges.
+Kuverit (CURRENCY:KUV) traded down 3% against the dollar during the 24-hour period ending at 17:00 PM Eastern on March 11th.
+One Kuverit coin can now be bought for about $0.0001 or 0.00000000 BTC on exchanges.
+Kuverit has a market cap of $257,036.50 and approximately $38.00 worth of Kuverit was traded on exchanges in the last 24 hours.
+During the last week, Kuverit has traded up 1.3% against the dollar.

 - Content Value Network (CVNT) traded up 106,432% against the dollar and now trades at $2.49 or 0.00004623 BTC.